 Kastel's stepback illustration for Sleeping Dogs Lie (Pocket, 1981), with its lavender tone and epigrammatic display of the novel's main characters, gave prospective buyers of the paperback an enticing preview of the story's latent gothic atmosphere.
 It certainly had me stepping towards the cashier at my local B. Dalton's.

-British author Julian Gloag is noted for having written the oft praised and once filmed novel, Our Mother's House, which was published twenty years before Sleeping Dogs Lie, and in the same year that Kastel made his first professional sale to Pocket Books.
+British author Julian Gloag is noted for having written the oft praised and once filmed novel, Our Mother's House, which was published twenty years before Sleeping Dogs Lie.
+That was also the same year that Kastel made his first professional sale to Pocket Books.

-With a brilliantly designed bullseye on the front cover, and ample space on the back for both an illustration and plot description, Alfred Coppel's cold war thriller, The Hastings Conspiracy (Pocket, 1982), seemed like the perfect conveyance for an artist with Kastel's propensities.
-And in fact it was, as evidenced by the great montage that he provided.
+With a brilliantly designed bullseye on the front cover, and ample space on the back for both an illustration and plot description, Alfred Coppel's cold war thriller, The Hastings Conspiracy (Pocket, 1982), seemed like the perfect conveyance for an artist with Kastel's propensities--and in fact it was, as evidenced by the great collage that Kastel provided.

 "Brede wanted to smash the unconscious face.
 The intensity of his feeling startled him.
 He flexed his burning hands, took the clip from the pistol and emptied it, slipping the bullets into his pocket.
 "Get me a lamp cord," he said.
 Lara looked at him without understanding.
 "A lamp cord. any one of them. that one."
 He pointed to a lamp beside a shabby love seat.
 Lara brought him the lamp and ripped the cord free, using it to truss the man, Vietcong style, elbows drawn back and tied to his ankles.